SmartCity-UAntwerpen/SmartRaceCar/Java-Core/README.md

-SmartRacecar - Java-Core
+SmartRacecar - Java modules
 ================
-The high level module that will send control messages to the underlying ROS system of the RaceCar.
-This module will communicate with the RacecarManager systems as well.
+The high level modules that will handle all high level functions of the smartracecar vehicle category.

-## Functionality
+## Modules
- - Connects to vehicle over Socket connection.
-Connects to RacecarManager over MQTT and REST interfaces.
- - Handles initial vehicle startup to set the correct offline map parameters, get all waypoint information and register the vehicle.
- - Handles route requests.
+ - Core: Java-module that runs on the racecar itself.
+In charge of passing on messages to the vehicles ROS nodes.
+Communicates with the Manager module to register, receive route job requests and handles these to give instructions to the ROS nodes.
+ - Manager : Java-module that runs on the backend servers.
+Registers all racecars and manages them.
+Receives job requests from backend SmartCity and processes these to the vehicles.
+Also deals with the simulated vehicles.

 ## How to use
  - Build and constructed as Intelij IDEA project with Maven.
  - Compiled on Java 1.8.
  - Requires maps folder with all available offline maps and a maps.xml file.
+ - Has two build .jar's for the Core and Manager modules.
- - Requires startup parameter of the startlocation (number ID).
+ - Requires startup parameter of the startlocation (number ID) for the Core.

 ## Developed by